zhousarah/azure-compute-docs/articles/container-instances/container-instances-tutorial-deploy-spot-containers-cli.md

 ## Create a container

 Now that you have a resource group, you can run a Spot container in Azure.
-To create a Spot container group with the Azure CLI, provide a resource group name, container instance name, container image  and new property called 'priority' with value of 'Spot' to the [az container create][az-container-create] command.
+To create a Spot container group with the Azure CLI, provide a resource group name, container instance name, container image, and new property called 'priority' with value of 'Spot' to the [az container create][az-container-create] command.
 In this quickstart, you use the public `mcr.microsoft.com/azuredocs/aci-helloworld` image.
 This image packages a small web app written in Node.js that serves a static HTML page.

 You can't expose your spot containers to the internet by specifying one or more ports to open, a DNS name label, or both.
 In this quickstart, you deploy a container using helloworld image without a DNS name label.
-It won't be publicly reachable.
+It isn't publicly reachable.
 You can query the container logs to verify container is listening on default port 80.

 Execute a command similar to the following to start a container instance.